Kevincnzuk/live-ev-bus-akl/README.md

 - [ ] If the main list is empty (regardless of not initialised or no bus is running), using the map function will cause the app to crash with `java.lang.NullPointerException`.
 - [ ] Go Bus AirportLink Yutong E12 buses have no rego displaying -- This is an AT problem, they did not provide it in the API, and we only display things in the API or from the `datasets` folder of this repository.
-- [ ] If the `Route` is displaying a 5 digits number, it is also an AT problem for returning the old v2 API that they have been deprecated for over half a year, while this app is based on the newest v3 API.
+- [ ] If the `Route` is displaying a 5-digit number, it is also an AT problem for returning the old v2 API that has been deprecated for over half a year, while this app is based on the newest v3 API.

 ## Open-source Projects Used